 Update Formatting

-Although there are plenty of resume templates out there, try and differ yours from the “basic” formatting so that it stands out as much as possible.
-Make sure to set your resume margins to 1” on all sides of the page and that you use a standard font.
-Each section of your resume should be organized appropriately so that the reader can quickly skim over it.
+There are plenty of templates out there, but try and differ yours from the “basic” formatting so that it stands out.
+Make sure your margins are 1” on all sides and use a standard font.
+Each section should be organized so that the reader can quickly skim it.

 Your sections should be organized as:

-Lastly, it is important that you save your resume as a PDF.
+It is important that you save your document as a PDF.
 The reason that this is so important is that when you submit your resume, the formatting can get ruined.
 A PDF file guarantees that this won’t happen when one opens the document.

 Update Your Experiences and Skills